What Is Trigger Finger and How Do You Get Rid of It?

 - The A1 pulley is swollen or thickened, making it harder for the tendon to glide

-People in occupations or who perform activities involving repetitive forceful movements, such as farmers, musicians, industrial workers and housekeepers, can develop this condition.
+People in occupations or who perform activities involving repetitive forceful movements, such as farmers, musicians, construction workers, and housekeepers, can develop this condition.
 Trigger finger typically affects adults in their 40s or older.
-It occurs in women more often than men — and in about 2% of the general population.
+It occurs in women more often than men and about 2% of the general population.

 In the population of those with diabetes, the incidence increases to about 17%.
-Other risk factors for developing trigger finger include conditions that affect the joints such rheumatoid arthritis, gout, amyloidosis, an underactive thyroid, carpal tunnel syndrome, Dupuytren’s contracture and De Quervain’s disease.
+Other risk factors for developing trigger fingers include

-In Traditional Chinese Medicine (TCM), trigger finger is categorised as part of a larger category of conditions referred to as tendon paralysis.
-“Pathologically, this condition is associated with blocked meridians, poor qi and blood flow, and Qi Stagnation caused by Blood Stasis,” explains TCM Physician Ignatius Ooi.
+In Traditional Chinese Medicine (TCM), trigger finger is categorized as part of a larger category of conditions referred to as tendon paralysis.
+“Pathologically, this condition is associated with blocked meridians, poor Qi and Blood flow, and Qi Stagnation caused by Blood Stasis,” explains TCM Physician Ignatius Ooi.

 Fortunately, the condition is highly treatable.
 Treatments focus on releasing the stuck tendon and addressing the pain associated with the issue.
-In TCM, the focus is on restoring optimal flow of qi through the body’s meridians as well as enhancing the body’s own ability to heal the condition.
+In TCM, the focus is on restoring the optimal flow of

 Keep in mind that when you wake up in the morning and remove the splint, it may take some time to get your finger to move again.
 Take it slow.
 Gently and lightly massage the base of the finger to slowly loosen the joint and muscles.

-A way to find some relief is to reduce the swelling and reduce the pain response by using painkillers.
-For relatively immediate pain relief, you can take non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen.
+One way to find some relief is to reduce the swelling and reduce the pain response by using painkillers.
+For relatively immediate pain relief, you can take non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen.

 - Ashi point: “Ashi” is similar in concept to “trigger points” that refer to the tender points in the affected area

 “Rub the point repeatedly with the thumb or thenar eminence (the ball of the thumb), until the affected spot feels warm.
 Spend 15 to 20 minutes for each treatment once a day.
-The amount of stimulation should be determined by the person’s preference or the condition.
-The massage can be followed by a ten-minute warm compress,” Physician Ooi further instructs.
+The amount of stimulation should be determined by the person’s preference or condition.
+A ten-minute warm compress can follow the massage,” Physician Ooi further instructs.

-TCM approaches also focus on helping the body heal itself.
+TCM treatments also focus on helping the body heal itself.
 One of the ways to do this is through herbal medicine.
-Physician Ooi shares a quick recipe using coix seeds (yi yi ren, 薏苡仁), also commonly known as Job’s Tears, to remove stasis and improve blood circulation:
+Physician Ooi shares a quick recipe using coix seeds (Yi Yi Ren), commonly known as Job’s Tears, to remove Stasis and improve

-- Add appropriate amount of water to 50g of coix seeds and 50g of rice.
+- Add an appropriate amount of water to 50 g of coix seeds and 50 g of rice.